The Brilliancy Prize for Reacting

 Nominations for the Brilliancy Prize for Reacting can be made by any member of the Reacting community, including self-nominations.

 Letters of nomination (no longer than three pages single-spaced) must include a detailed description of the innovation being nominated and a rationale for why it is deserving of the award.
-The winners will be decided by a committee of three faculty active in the community no later than mid-July of each year.
+The winners will be decided by a committee of three faculty active in the community.